breecummins/dsgrn_net_query/README.md

 python call_job.py <num_processes> <querymodule.py> <networks_file.txt> <params.json> <optional_results_directory>

 ```
+This function saves commandline output to the log file `dsgrn_net_query.log`.

+NOTE: Calling `call_job.py` with the query module `CountStableFC_large_networks.py` means the number of processes will be doubly specified, since the number of processes is also a required argument in the parameter file for `CountStableFC_large_networks.py` only.
+The commandline argument will overwrite whatever number of processes is in the parameter file.

 Alternatively, direct calls on the command line look like this (except for `CountStableFC_large_networks.py`).
 ```bash